google/oss-fuzz/docs/advanced-topics/reproducing.md

 ## Reproducing bugs

-After you build the image and the fuzzers, you can reproduce a bug by running the following command:
+After you build an image and a fuzzer, you can reproduce a bug by running the following command:

 ```bash
 $ python infra/helper.py reproduce $PROJECT_NAME <fuzz_target_name> <testcase_path>
 ```